pyControl/docs/docs/user-guide/hardware.md

 *Methods:*

 `Analog_input.record()` Start streaming analog input measurements to computer.
 If the computer is logging pyControl data the analog data will be saved to disk.
 Analog data is saved in seperate files from the main pyControl data log, with a seperate data file for each analog input.
 Analog data is saved in binary files with a *.pca* file extension, for information on how to read these files see [pyControl data](pycontrol-data.md#analog-data).

 `Analog_input.stop()` Stop streaming analog data to computer.
 You can start and stop streaming analog data multples times in a framework run.
 If rising or falling events are specified for the analog input these will be generated regardless of whether or not the input is streaming data to the computer.

 ---

 ### Analog outputs

 Pyboard pins 'X5' and 'X6' support analog output.
 On the breakout board they are connected to the BNC connectors labled DAC-1 and DAC-2 and also to the special function pins on behaviour ports 3 and 4 respectively.
-To use these pins as analog outputs see the [pyb.DAC](https://docs.micropython.org/en/latest/library/pyb.DAC.html) class in the micropython docs.
+To use these pins as analog outputs see the [pyb.DAC](https://docs.Micropython.org/en/latest/library/pyb.DAC.html) class in the Micropython docs.

 ---

 ## Breakout boards

-Typically when pyControl is used to run a behavioural experiment, the micropython microcontroller is mounted on a breakout board, which interfaces it with *behaviour ports*, BNC connectors, indicator LEDs and user pushbuttons.
+Typically when pyControl is used to run a behavioural experiment, the Micropython microcontroller is mounted on a breakout board, which interfaces it with *behaviour ports*, BNC connectors, indicator LEDs and user pushbuttons.

 > #### !!!
 Electrical safety !!!
 > When connecting devices to breakout boards it is important to consider the amount of current they will draw.
 Several components limit the maximum current that can safely be drawn: